-This feature limits the number of application launches that are brokered by the Controller (for example, from Citrix Receiver and StoreFront), and not the number of running applications that could be launched by other methods.
+This feature limits the number of application launches that are brokered by the Controller (for example, from Citrix Workspace app and StoreFront), and not the number of running applications that could be launched by other methods.
 This means that application limits assist administrators when managing concurrent usage, but do not provide enforcement in all scenarios.
 For example, application limits cannot be applied when the Controller is in leased connection mode.

-- One instance of the application per user in the Delivery Group
+- One instance of the application per user in the Delivery Group.

 If a limit is configured, an error message is generated when a user attempts to launch an instance of the application that will exceed the configured limit.
 If more than one limit is configured, an error is reported when the first limit is reached.

 Examples using application limits:

-- Maximum number of simultaneous instances limit.
-In a Delivery Group, you configure the maximum number of simultaneous instances of application Alpha to 15.
+- Maximum number of simultaneous instances limit: In a Delivery Group, you configure the maximum number of simultaneous instances of application Alpha to 15.
 Later, users in that Delivery Group have 15 instances of that application running at the same time.
 If any user in that Delivery Group now attempts to launch Alpha, an error message is generated, and Alpha is not launched because it would exceed the configured simultaneous application instance limit (15).

-- One-instance-per-user application limit.
-In another Delivery Group, you enable the one-instance-per-user option for application Beta.
+- One-instance-per-user application limit: In another Delivery Group, you enable the one-instance-per-user option for application Beta.
 User Tony launches application Beta successfully.
 Later in the day, while that application is still running in Tony’s session, he attempts to launch another instance of Beta.
 An error message is generated and Beta is not launched because it would exceed the one-instance-per-user limit.

-- Maximum number of simultaneous instances and one-instance-per-user limits.
-In another Delivery Group, you configure a maximum number of simultaneous instances of 10 and enable the one-instance-per-user option for application Delta.
+- Maximum number of simultaneous instances and one-instance-per-user limits: In another Delivery Group, you configure a maximum number of simultaneous instances of 10 and enable the one-instance-per-user option for application Delta.
 Later, when ten users in that Delivery Group each have an instance of Delta running, any other user in that Delivery Group who tries to launch Delta will receive an error message, and Delta will not be launched.
 If any of the ten current Delta users attempt to launch a second instance of that application, they will receive an error message and second instance will not be launched.

-If application instances are also launched by methods other than Controller brokering (for example, while a Controller is in leased connection mode) and configured limits are exceeded, users will not be able to launch additional instances until they close sufficient instances to no longer exceed the limits.
+If application instances are also launched by methods other than Controller brokering (for example, while a Controller is in outage mode) and configured limits are exceeded, users will not be able to launch additional instances until they close sufficient instances to no longer exceed the limits.
 The instances that exceeded the limit will not be forcibly shut down; they will be allowed to continue until their users close them.

 If you disable session roaming, then disable the one-instance-per-user application limit.
 If you enable the one-instance-per-user application limit, do not configure either of the two values that allow new sessions on new devices.
 For information about roaming, see the Sessions article.